Royal Grammar School, Guildford: 20th century

 On the morning of Sunday 2 December 1962, a fire broke out in the Old Building.
 It caused widespread damage to a large part of the structure, including the two oldest rooms in the school, School Room and Big School.
 The main concern was to prevent the books contained within the chained library from being damaged, either by fire or water from the fire brigade's hoses.
 The damage to the building was so great that rebuilding took over 2 years, with the unusually cold winter of 1962–1963 delaying the restoration.
 Lessons, however, continued throughout on the Allen House side of the high street.

 The school became independent in 1977 when the parents and staff of the school, led by the Chairman of the Governors, John Fergrieve Brown, raised sufficient funds to purchase the school.
 The RGS then withdrew from the government maintained system, becoming independent and fee paying.
 This was followed in 1978 by the purchase of Lanesborough Preparatory School which became the junior school, preparing boys for entry to the RGS at either 11 or 13.

-More recently in 2003 construction finished on a new Sports Centre with Fitness Suite and All Weather Training Area with Shooting Range.
-Followed in 2006 with refurbishments to the Old Building site; the old gymnasium was converted into a Sixth Form Centre and the Victorian science laboratories (some of the earliest in the country) converted into the Art School.